miekg/lboverlay/README.md

 addresses to clients.
 Health check data consists out of "hostname:port" tuples with a health status:
 UNKNOWN, UNHEALTHY or HEALTHY.

-Health check data is send to coredns using the DNS protocol.
+Health check data is send to coredns process using the DNS protocol.
 See below for the format of these packets.

 To allow *lboverlay* to match port numbers the data source should contain SRV records that